leehaesung/iotf-rtd/docs/devices/device_mgmt/index.rst

 Location update triggered by user or app
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A user can update the location of a device using the IoT Platform web interface.
-An app updates the location of a device using the Rest API (Version 2).
-In case the device, for which the location update is triggered, is currently active and managed, the device retrieves an update message on topic:
+When a user or application updates the location of an active managed device the device retrieves an update message:

 Topic
 ~~~~~~